Sleep and Stress Products

-Sleep is important for your mental health.
+Sleep is important for your physical and mental health.
 Most people need between 5 to 9 hours sleep a night.
 The ideal amount is 8 hours, but everyone's different.

 Sometimes it's not always possible to get as much sleep as you would like.
 If you don't sleep well, you won't feel as alert as you should.
 You will feel easily agitated and your actions may seem slow.